-AIR FORCE ROTC NURSING PROGRAM

-Air Force ROTC makes it possible for qualified nursing school students to enroll in its programs and, upon completion of all academic requirements, receive a commission as a second lieutenant in the United States Air Force in the nursing career field.
-Scholarships are available to qualified applicants.
+AIR FORCE ROTC NURSE PROGRAM.
+Air Force ROTC makes it possible for qualified nursing school applicants to enroll in its programs and, upon completion of all academic requirements, receive commission as a Second Lieutenant in the United States Air Force Medical Corps.
+Four- to eight-semester scholarships are available to highly qualified applicants.